Driver sentenced for hitting pedestrian in 2013. He was arrested twice while on bail.

 A visual glance at California fatal DUI statistics

-Oscar Lopez Flores was sentenced May 30 for the DUI crash that seriously injured the pedestrian nearly six years ago, the Stanislaus County District Attorney’s Office announced in a news release this week.
+Oscar Lopez Flores, 36, was sentenced May 30 for the DUI crash, which seriously injured the pedestrian nearly six years ago, the Stanislaus County District Attorney’s Office announced in a news release this week.

 The pedestrian was struck by the vehicle near Walnut and Keyes Road, just east of Keyes.
 The pedestrian suffered major injuries and was hospitalized.